emufog/emufog/README.md

 ## Build EmuFog From Source

+EmuFog is build using Java 8.
-The EmuFog project uses [Gradle](https://gradle.org/) to include dependencies and build binaries from the source code.
+It uses [Gradle](https://gradle.org/) to include dependencies and build binaries from the source code.
 This repository contains a Gradle wrapper file `gradlew` for Linux and macOS and a `gradlew.bat` for Windows.
 Local installations of Gradle can be used too.